Kysnesstranda

-Kysnesstranda is a village in the Ullensvang municipality, Vestland county, Norway.
+Kysnesstranda is a village in the Ullensvang Municipality in Vestland county, Norway.
 The village lies along the southern shore of the Hardangerfjorden.
 The village lies about 15 km south of the village of Jondal.

 History

-Kysnesstranda was historically part of the old municipality of Strandebarm.
-Strandebarm included territory on both sides of the Hardangerfjorden.
-In 1826, the most of Strandebarm located east of the fjord was separated from Strandebarm to create the new municipality Ullensvang; however, the village of Kysnesstranda and the area surrounding it remained a part of Strandebarm despite its location on the east side of the fjord.
-On 1 January 1964, when Strandebarm municipality was merged into the neighboring municipality of Kvam, the Kysnesstranda area was merged into Jondal.
+Kysnesstranda was historically part of the old Strandebarm Municipality.
+Strandebarm Municipality included territory on both sides of the Hardangerfjorden.
+In 1863, the most of Strandebarm Municipality located east of the fjord was separated from Strandebarm to create the new Jondal Municipality; however, the village of Kysnesstranda and the area surrounding it remained a part of Strandebarm Municipality despite its location on the east side of the fjord.
+On 1 January 1964, when Strandebarm Municipality was merged into the neighboring Kvam Municipality, the Kysnesstranda area was merged into Jondal Municipality.
 Kysnesstranda had 100 inhabitants at that time.
-Then in 2020, all of Jondal was merged into Ullensvang Municipality.
+Then in 2020, all of Jondal Municipality was merged into Ullensvang Municipality.